 You can calculate the cost of ownership of your preferred new motorhome by using our motorhome cost of ownership calculator.

-The most reliable motorhome is one that will give you many years of trouble-free touring.
-This means that the base vehicle needs to perform and the interior fit needs to withstand years of use.
-Most premium motorhomes built on a European base vehicle such as Fiat or Mercedes Benz will still perform well after plenty of years and many miles.
-Unlike a lot of cars, these truck bases are designed to go the distance even with several hundred thousand kilometres on the clock.
+Most premium RVs built on a European base vehicle, such as Mercedes Benz or Fiat Ducato motorhomes, will still perform well after plenty of years and many miles.
+Unlike a lot of cars, these truck bases are designed to go the distance — even with several hundred thousand kilometres on the clock.

-The reliability of the motorhome fitout is dependent on the quality of the build.
-This includes materials, construction methods, and quality assurance processes.
-German motorhome brands have built their reputations on quality.
-For example, Carado motorhomes are designed with a high price to value ratio meaning that quality is not sacrificed even though they're designed for a price conscious market.
+German motorhome brands in NZ have built their reputations on quality.
+For example, Carado motorhomes have a high price-to-value ratio, meaning that quality is not sacrificed even though they're designed for a price-conscious market.

 Many locally manufactured motorhomes that are hand-built to high quality standards will also stand the test of time.
 The best way to get a quick indication of reliability is to check the warranties that a manufacturer offers.
 Longer warranties indicate that the manufacturer has a high degree of confidence in the reliability of its products.

 Motorhoming is so popular in New Zealand that there are plenty to choose from.
-No one brand suits all so it’s best to think about your needs and wishes.
-If you’re new to the market, it’s worth trying before you buy and renting a few different types of motorhomes to work out what you like.
+No one brand suits all, so it’s best to think about your needs and wishes.

 The best used motorhome to purchase is the one that suits your requirements and budget — as well as being resalable.
 Purchasing from a reputable licensed dealer can be a great option as the motorhome will have a service history, detailed specification information and a warranty.